nishil7/task-management-service/README.md

 # task-management-service

-Task Management System Frontend
+Task Management System Backend <br>

-Content

-Project Requirements
-Project Overview
-How to setup the Project ?

-Getting started
+Getting started <br>
-1. Project Requirements

-2. Project Overview

-3. How to run the Project ?
+How to run the Project ? <br>

-Clone this repo.
+Clone this repo. <br>
-Clone user authentication Service from this link and run the service.
+Clone user authentication Service from this link (https://github.com/nishil7/user-authentication-service) and run the service. <br>
-Clone Task Management Service from this link and run the service.
+Clone Task Management Service from this link (https://github.com/nishil7/TaskSphere-task-management-dashboard-frontend-service) and run the service. <br>
-Run yarn install
+Run yarn install <br>

-Run yarn run dev
+Run yarn dev <br>

 The Dashboard service will run on http://localhost:3000/